benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q146.png)

 _**Q147:** Any person.
-If he owns both a horse and a phone - they will be a part of the answer as well_
+If he owns both a horse and a dragon - they will be a part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q147.png)

-_**Q148:** Any person who owns both a horse and a phone.
+_**Q148:** Any person who owns both a horse and a dragon.
 If he has a parent - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q148.png)

 _**Q149:** Any person.
 If he owns a horse - it will be a part of the answer as well.
-If he owns a phone - it will be a part of the answer as well_
+If he owns a dragon - it will be a part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q149.png)

-_**Q150:** Any person who owns a horse or a phone.
+_**Q150:** Any person who owns a horse or a dragon.
 If he has a parent - the parent will be part of the answer as well_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q150.png)